 Add https://gopher-buddy-prod.appspot.com to the allowed host line.
 Change Installation policy dropdown to Force install and Save.

 The following Chrome scopes are required for Gopher Buddy V0.9.0:

 - Enterprise device attributes

 Under Permissions and URL access, if you are not sure of your default org permissions, you may choose either of the following:

 - Customize permissions for this app/extension -> Allow all scopes listed above.

 Gopher Buddy does not use the Admin Console for it's data, but relies on having access to the base URL for the Gopher Buddy API, https://gopher-buddy-prod.appspot.com, in order to report user data and retrieve license information.
 If this website is blocked at the content filter or firewall, session data will not be recorded.
 (Note: This endpoint will not display anything if visited in a browser... it's only used by the extension)

 Gopher Buddy also only records user activity when they are on a managed Chromebook.
 It will not report user sessions on unmanaged devices.

-Many organizations utilize the URL Blacklist within the User Settings section of the Admin Console to prevent users from changing settings and accessing other local pages on Chromebooks.
-Often this is done using the chrome://* entry in the URL Blacklist setting.
+Many organizations utilize the URL Blocklist within the User Settings section of the Admin Console to prevent users from changing settings and accessing other local pages on Chromebooks.
+Often this is done using the chrome://* entry in the URL Blocklist setting.